tonik/recruitment-wp/README.md

 ### Furthermore

 - This boilerplate has a basic building script for a SASS preprocessor.
-It can be run with a `npm run build` command.
+It can be run with a `npm run build` command
-- This recruitment task does not require to write any JavaScript code.
+- This recruitment task does not require to write any JavaScript code